My Annuity and Estate Planning

-Corona estate planning attorney Joseph Hudack says that selecting the right type of annuity for yourself is no small feat.
-Of course, you’ve put in the research and planned with your financial advisors.
-But, you might still be wondering what happens to those annuity payments upon your death.
+Corona estate planning attorney Joseph Hudack says that selecting the correct type of annuity for yourself is no small feat.
+Of course, you’ve researched and planned with your financial advisors.
+But you might still wonder what happens to those annuity payments upon your death.
 Does my annuity fit into my estate plan?

-In addition to their benefits as a financial tool for your goals, annuities can have a positive impact on your beneficiaries after you’re gone — but only if you make smart estate planning steps to make sure your wealth ends up in the right hands.
+In addition to their benefits as a financial tool for your goals, annuities can positively impact your beneficiaries after you’re gone — but only if you make intelligent estate planning steps to ensure your wealth ends up in the right hands.